Apple debuts SharePlay with iOS 15: Here’s how the new FaceTime works - NewsBreak

 Right now, the SharePlay feature works with Apple TV and Apple Music.
 Later this year, SharePlay will be compatible with the following streaming services, Apple says: Disney+, Hulu, HBO Max, NBA, Twitch, TikTok, MasterClass, ESPN+, Paramount+ and PlutoTV.

 You’ll also be able to share your screen on FaceTime, much like you can on Zoom from your computer.
-With screen sharing, Apple says you’ll be able to show your friends and family photos from your last vacation or show them apartment listings you’re considering.
+With screen sharing, Apple says you’ll be able to show your friends and family photos from your last vacation or show them apartment listings you’re considering.‘The Facebook Papers’: What to know

 Apple announced some other improvements to FaceTime, as well.
 You’ll soon have the option to see everyone you’re talking to in a grid view.
 You can also use “portrait mode” to put yourself in focus on camera and blur your background while on a call.
 Similarly, you’ll also have options to isolate your voice from background noise or, when it’s important, ensure background noise is being picked up by the microphone – something that could help with a virtual music lesson, for example.